filecoin-project/venus/CONTRIBUTING.md

   reworked.
     * If a reviewer makes a blocking comment but does not block merging ("Add Comments" or "Approve") then the reviewee can merge if the issue is addressed.
-Example: you have an off by one error.
-It's mandatory to fix but doesn't necessarily require another look from the reviewer.
+Example: reviewer points out an off by one error in a blocking comment, as they Approve the PR.
+You have to fix the error but the reviewer trusts you to do that and you can merge without further review once you have.
   * Approval means approval even in the face of minor changes. github should be configured to allow merging with earlier approval even after rebasing/minor changes.